Where can I find the BAA announcement?

 Yes.
 OCE staff may provide regulatory perspectives about the research project and may co- publish with BAA-funded investigators.

-12. Who can I contact about questions, details, and logistics for submitting an application?
+Who can I contact about questions, details, and logistics regarding submission of an application?

 Yes, because the BAA mechanism results in a research contract (rather than a grant), it is possible for Offerors to analyze data submitted to FDA.
 All FDA contractors (including funded BAA Offerors) are bound by Federal Acquisition Regulation rules about protecting commercial confidential information and can access data submitted to FDA on FDA-issued laptops.

 FDA accepts BAA submissions on a rolling basis but posts a deadline to apply for consideration for funding in a specific fiscal year.
 The Optional Early Concept Paper due date is November 6, 2023.
 Stage I submission packages are due February 19, 2024, to be considered for funding in FY24.
 Details related to the Concept Paper and full proposal are described in the BAA Solicitation Notice (Part III).

 In the Federal Acquisition Regulations, an "offer" means a response to a contract solicitation.
 For the BAA, an Offeror is the institution/ applicant who submits the research proposal to FDA for consideration.